vprzybylo/cocpit/cocpit/dash_app/README.md

     The code lives in /home/vanessa/hulk/cocpit/cocpit/dash_app
     Final databases from the ML classification model live in /home/vanessa/hulk/cocpit/final_databases/vgg16/v1.4.0 Environmental data provided by Carl Schmitt lives at https://drive.google.com/drive/folders/1x05HbKzr0UoGYmGbiwjdowizawYdtgLI?usp=sharing
         """From Carl: I used the "other" probes to determine the percentage of Particle number, Particle projected area, or Particle mass that was from particles larger than 1000 microns.
-PSD IWC is also in all of the files, but I am a bit concerned about reliability there."""
+        PSD IWC is also in all of the files, but I am a bit concerned about reliability there.
+        Also, in general, I use CVI/CSI for IWC, but the CSI was down on two days of MIDCIX, so I substituted CU on May 3 and HU on May 6.
+        If you see anything weird on those days with IWC, it could be biases due to the other sources."""
     The classification databases and environmental databases are merged using /home/vanessa/hulk/cocpit/cocpit/dash_app/processing_scripts/merge_env.py and saved to /home/vanessa/hulk/cocpit/final_databases/vgg16/v1.4.0/merged_env for each campaign